 Yahoo!
 Hack

 In 2013 and 2014, the Yahoo! group suffered several attacks on its databases.
 The attackers stole several billions of data records, including poorly encrypted passwords or completely unencrypted answers to security questions.
 These were offered on illegal marketplaces across the Dark Web.
-Buyers hoped passwords would be used across other platforms or for online banking.
+Buyers on these platforms hoped that the stolen passwords were also being used on other sites or for online banking, allowing them to profit from the data.

-In response to the attacks, Yahoo! asked users to create new passwords and set new answers to security questions for better encryption.
-Yahoo! paid $100 million in damages to affected users.
+In response to the attacks, Yahoo! required its users to reset their passwords and choose new answers to security questions, which were then more securely encrypted.
+Additionally, Yahoo! had to pay over $100 million in damages to affected users.

 How to protect yourself from a cyberattack

-Hackers and other cybercriminals are uncovering more complex ways to crack systems and steal data.
-Even security experts are usually a small step behind attackers.
-But that doesn’t mean you’re defenseless against cyberattacks.
-With these tips on cybersecurity, you’ll be well prepared for attacks.
+Cybercriminals are constantly developing more complex ways to breach systems and steal data.
+Even cybersecurity experts are often a step behind.
+However, that doesn’t mean you’re defenseless against cyberattacks.
+With the following tips on cybersecurity, you’ll be well prepared to face potential threats.

 Criminals don’t always use malware for cyberattacks.
 Password-protected areas tend to be attacked more directly.
 Brute Force attacks (trying out password combinations), Rainbow Tables (tables with hash values) or password dictionaries (collections of typical passwords) can be used to crack weak passwords.
-Secure passwords are therefore one of the best preventive measures against cyberattacks.
+Strong passwords and two-factor authentication are among the most effective preventive measures against cyberattacks.

 Tip